 Program development of BLUPF90 and the other programs was not painless.
 Almost every f90 compiler had bugs, and there were many small bugs in the programs.
-As Edison wrote, " the success is 1% inspiration and 99 perspiration."
-Now the programs have been used for hundreds of papers and are routinely applied for commercial genetic evaluations in many species.
-However, there is always room for improvements.
+As Edison wrote, "the success is 1% inspiration and 99% perspiration".
+The programs have been used for hundreds of papers and are routinely applied for commercial genetic evaluations in dairy, beef, pigs, broilers, fish, and even plants.
+Our recent trend was towards combining different programs, mostly done by Shogo Tsuruta, with contributions from the whole team.
+See the documentation on blupf90+ and gibbsf90+.

 The programming work took time away from the notes, so the notes are far from complete.
 Not all ideas are illustrated by numerical examples or sample programs.
 Many ideas are too sketchy, and references are incomplete.
-Hopefully the notes will become better with time.....
-I am grateful to all who have reported errors in the notes, and particularly to Dr. Suzuki from Obihiro University and his group.
+Hopefully, the notes will become better with time.
+The original notes written in WordPerfect were edited and converted to Word by Sreten Andonov from the Swedish University of Agricultural Sciences and revised by Jorge Hidalgo and Daniela Lourenco.
+However, the current notes are still not free of glitches.
+I am grateful to all who have reported errors and mistakes, particularly to Dr. Suzuki and his group from Obihiro University.

-Developing good programs in animal breeding is a work for more than one person.
+Developing good programs in animal breeding is work for more than one person.
 There are many ideas around how to make them more comprehensive and easier to use.
 I hope that the ideas presented in the notes and expressed in the programs will be helpful to many of you.
 In return, please share your suggestions for improvement as well as programming developments with me and the animal breeding community.

-Ignacy Misztal July 1998 - May 2012
+Ignacy Misztal July 1998 - May 2024